Duzzy-ExoDuus/ubuntu-embedded/README.md

 **Crash course**

-To build a Xenial (Ubuntu 16.04) image for the Beaglebone Black:
+To build a Trusty (Ubuntu 14.04) image for the Beaglebone Black:

 sudo ./make_img.sh -b beaglebone

-or a Trusty (Ubuntu 14.04) variant:

-sudo ./make_img.sh -b beaglebone -d 14.04

 To build a Xenial image for the RaspberryPi 2: